mikejsavage/hirveserv/README.md

 a password for it, which you should be able to connect normally with.
 You can then `/chat 1 help` to get a list of commands.

-If you would like to run more than instance simultaneously, hirveserv looks at its first command line argument for an alternative config location, which can point to its own data directory.
+If you would like to run more than one instance simultaneously, hirveserv looks at its first command line argument for an alternative config location, which can point to its own data directory.

 Upgrading